ckdextergames/Icarus_mods/README.md

 15. <a name="15">__Stacking Crop Plots__</a> (Direct link: https://bit.ly/CKDplots)

-All three tiers of crop plots are now stackable, up to a stack of 20.
+All four tiers of crop plots (including workshop plots) are now stackable, up to a stack of 20.

 *__CAUTION__:* * This mod may conflict with other mods!
 Recommended to use alone, or with mods known not to change "D_DeployableSetup.json" & "D_Itemable"; or use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!